 Your auto loan isn’t a life sentence.
 If you borrow money to purchase a vehicle, it’s smart to verify that you’re not paying more than you need to.
 You might save money by refinancing into a better loan, and it pays to know how that process works.

 You do not need to wait any minimum amount of time before refinancing your car loan.
 You just have to meet all the requirements for the new loan to refinance.
 Refinancing is possible immediately after buying—even before you make your first monthly payment.
 Just be sure that you actually end up with a better deal, and that refinancing doesn’t cause you to pay more for your vehicle.

 - Documentation of your ability to repay, such as pay stubs or tax returns

-You’ll pay down your debt over time, but most of your interest cost is paid at the beginning of the loan—so get that rate down sooner than later to start cutting costs.
+Over time, you pay down your debt, but you pay most of your interest costs at the beginning of the loan—so get that rate down sooner than later to start cutting costs.
 An amortization table can show you exactly how much you can save by refinancing.

 Lower Monthly Payments?